william1357chen/Sorting-Algorithms/Quick-Sort/QuickSort.md

 ### Worst Case O(n)
 Scenario: When every pivot picked creates an unbalanced partitioning, The recursion tree goes down to n levels, so O(n)

+---
+## Why is QuickSort More Practical than MergeSort?
+Quicksort does its sorting in-place, which means it does not require additional memory on the heap for copying the array like mergesort, so quicksort just needs the O(logn) memory on the call stack.
+Even though quicksort has a worst case time complexity of O(n<sup>2</sup>), it can be avoided by randomizing the pivot picked to ensure average case of O(nlogn) time complexity.